renan85986/renan85986/README.md

   Control and Automation Engineering student at UFMG
   Passionate about IoT, data science and data engineering
-  Ongoing projects: Climate monitoring using APIs, MQTT, and time-series databases
-                    Data analysis of a commercial dataset
 ---

 ## 📊 GitHub Stats